GraemeMalcolm/DP100/lab-instructions/01-create-a-workspace.md

 In this exercise, you will create and explore an Azure Machine Learning workspace.

-## Create an Azure Machine Learning Workspace
+## Create an Azure Machine Learning workspace

 As its name suggests, a workspace is a centralized place to manage all of the Azure ML assets you need to work on a machine learning project.